finos/datahelix/docs/ProfileSchemaUse.md

 The grammar for the schema is documented in [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) form in the file [datahelix.profile.bnf](../schemas/src/main/resources/profileschema/0.1/datahelix.profile.bnf) and in syntax diagrams in the file [ProfileGrammar.md](ProfileGrammar.md)

+## JetBrains IntelliJ

-To use this JSON schema in an editor we currently set up the editor to validate all json files under the json directory against the `datahelix.schema.json` schema file.
+To use this JSON schema in an editor we currently set up the intellij editor to validate all json files under the json directory against the `datahelix.schema.json` schema file.

 to setup IntelliJ to validate json files against the schema follow these steps: